mahir-dev/SISS-FYP-I/README.md

 - Comprehensive Documentation: Extensive documentation to assist users and developers with installation, configuration, and use.

 # System architecture
-The Smart Iris Security System features a modular architecture that combines iris recognition, deep learning, and firebase components.
+The Smart Iris Security System features a three layered architecture that combines iris recognition, deep learning, and firebase components.
 The system's architecture ensures reliability.
 For a more detailed perspective.

 # Contributing
 We welcome contributions!
 If you like to contribute to the project, please see our Contribution Guidelines.